dawsonblack/UIP/src/main/resources/ISSUES.md

 -make the formatting of the about paragraph better: font, background, max-width -the background is distracting and sometimes makes text unreadable -on mobile, user should tap once to cause a headshot to move up, then once again to move it back down (or by tapping another headshot)
+-make the search page look nice on mobile

 NOTES FROM ABDI: